-Grid connect systems, often located in built up areas, supply solar electricity through an inverter directly to the household and to the electricity grid if the system is providing more energy than the house needs.
+Grid connect systems, which are the most common in built up areas, supply solar electricity through an inverter directly to the household and to the electricity grid if the system is providing more energy than the house needs.
 When power is supplied to the mains grid, the home owner usually receives a credit or a payment for that electricity.
 This is called a feed in tariff.

 What can affect the amount of solar energy received?